 Beginner’s guide to IV drips

-IV drip clinics have been popping up nationwide, offering nutrient therapy.
-And whilst access to this service has never been easier, it is essential to remember that you should only ever go to a medical clinic for an IV drip.
+IV drip clinics have been popping up nationwide offering nutrient therapy.
+And whilst access to this service has never been easier, it is important to remember that you should only ever go to a medical clinic for an IV drip.
 Why is this?
 IV drips are, ultimately, a medical procedure.
 Although the risk of side effects and infection is reasonably low, there is still a risk, and your choice of clinic should be taken seriously.
 A doctor-led clinic is best placed to deal with allergic reactions or other contraindications.
 It will have the appropriate medical expertise to deal with this, so you can rest assured that you are safe.

 How do IV drips work?